-Perhaps the country’s most well-known artist colony, Taos has drawn creatives to Northern New Mexico since the late 1800s.
-Most famously, Georgia O’Keeffe made Taos home for the final four decades of her life.
+Santa Fe has something special.
+Located around 100 miles outside of what is perhaps the country’s most well-known artist colony, Taos, the area has drawn creatives to Northern New Mexico since the late 1800s.
+Most famously, Georgia O’Keeffe made Santa Fe home for the final four decades of her life.

 Now, more than 140 working artists make up the Taos Artist Organization, there are four different art museums here, and in just a half-mile on Canyon Road, visitors will find more than 100 galleries, artist studios and public art installations.

 Museum Hill is home to the Museum of Spanish Colonial Art, the Museum of International Folk Art, Wheelwright Museum of the American Indian and the Museum of Indian Arts & Culture.
 In addition, the Georgia O’Keeffe Museum includes not just the largest repository of her work and personal materials but also an education annex and her home in nearby Abiquiu.